vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-habits you practice daily that's the exciting part it means nearly half of your happiness is completely within your control by focusing on small consistent actions and shifting your perspective you have the power to create a happier life no matter what challenges you're facing chapter 2 gratitude as a superpower gratitude is more than just saying thank you when someone holds the door open it's a way of life that has the power to transform how you see the world and experience happiness when you practice gratitude regularly you train your mind to focus on what's good in your life instead of getting stuck on
+habits you practice daily that's the exciting part it means nearly half of your happiness is completely within your control by focusing on small consistent actions and shifting your perspective you have the power to create a happier life no matter what challenges you're facing \n ##chapter \n 2 gratitude as a superpower gratitude is more than just saying thank you when someone holds the door open it's a way of life that has the power to transform how you see the world and experience happiness when you practice gratitude regularly you train your mind to focus on what's good in your life instead of getting stuck on